linode/docs/docs/networking/diagnostics/diagnosing-network-issues-with-mtr.md

 Because MTR provides an image of the route traffic takes from one host to another, you can think of it as a directional tool.
 Furthermore, the route taken between two points on the Internet can vary a great deal based on location and the routers that are located upstream of you.
 For this reason it is often recommended that you collect MTR reports in *both* directions for all hosts that are experiencing connectivity issues, or as many hosts as possible.

-Linode support will often request "mtr reports" both **to** and **from** your Linode if you are experiencing networking issues.
+Linode support will often request MTR reports both **to** and **from** your Linode if you are experiencing networking issues.
 This is because, from time to time, MTR reports will not point to errors from one direction when there is still packet loss from the opposite direction.
 Having both reports is helpful as it can aid in the identification of issues and will be needed if a problem must be reported.

-For the sake of clarity, when referring to MTR reports this document refers to the host running `mtr` as the **source host** and the host targeted by the query as the **destination host**.
+For the sake of clarity, when referring to MTR reports, this document refers to the host running `mtr` as the **source host** and the host targeted by the query as the **destination host**.

 ### Using MTR on Unix-based Systems

-Once installed on Linux or a Mac OS X system, you may generate MTR reports using the following syntax:
+Generate MTR reports using the following syntax:

     mtr -rw [destination_host]